Cogmasters/concord/README.md

-# A project to support C for high-level programming
+# A project to support using C for high-level programming

 Software development is a process, developers have different primary concerns at different phases of the process.
-We need to provide sufficient support for each phase.
+We need to provide sufficient support for using C in each phase.
 The following are the primary
 phases:

-* POC:
+* Proof of Concept (POC):
   The default settings should be easy to use to support a quick POC development.
   The correctness of a POC is the primary concern, but performance and memory usage are not.